Skip to main content

 Audio playback

-You can play an audio file along with the demo in the 2D viewer.
+You can play an audio file alongside the demo in the 2D viewer.

 The main purpose of this feature is to listen to team communication during demo playback.

-The application automatically loads an audio file if one is located next to the demo file.
-For example, if you have a demo named demo.dem, the application will look for an audio file named demo.mp3, demo.wav, etc. next to it.
+CS:DM automatically loads an audio file if one is located next to the demo file.
+For example, for a demo named demo.dem, it looks for demo.mp3, demo.wav, etc., in the same folder.

 tip